Exploring Variational Entanglement Hamiltonians: Results

-If the Ansatz \BW is used in the case of OBC, the ratio $\sfrac{g_2^\text{opt}}{g_1^\text{opt}}$ obtained with the QCFL shows good agreement with the ratio obtained via the commutator (Fig. \ref{fig:BW_vs_BWV_tfim}(a)), exhibiting an absolute difference of $0.02 \pm 0.10$.
-However, the third, fourth and fifth ratios deviate more with an absolute difference of up to $1.10 \pm 0.29$.
+If the ansatz \BW is used in the case of OBC, only the ratio $\sfrac{g_2^\text{opt}}{g_1^\text{opt}}$ obtained with the QCFL shows good agreement with the ratio obtained via the commutator (Fig. \ref{fig:BW_vs_BWV_tfim}(a)), whereas the third, fourth, and fifth ratios deviate significantly.
 A linear rise near the entanglement cut can be observed and bending in accordance with the second CFT extension (Eq.~\eqref{eqn:CFT2}) becomes apparent.
 In the case of PBC, the optimal parameters exhibit large deviations from the parameters obtained via the commutator and do not follow the first CFT extension (Eq.~\ref{eqn:CFT1}) but rather a triangular form, while the parameters yielded with the commutator do show the behaviour predicted by the first CFT extension (Fig.~\ref{fig:BW_vs_BWV_tfim}(b)).
-The maximum difference of the ratios obtained via the QCFL and the commutator is given by the third ratio, $\sfrac{g_3^\text{opt}}{g_1^\text{opt}}$, and takes the value $2.894852 \pm 0.000028$.
 In both cases, especially in the case of PBC, the standard deviation is very small, indicating the minimizer almost always finds the same solution.
 This observation is supported by the cost function value at its minimum agreeing in almost all runs, which takes the value of $\copt \approx \num{1.08(2)e-5}$ and $\copt \approx \num{3.95e-4}$ for OBC and PBC, respectively.
-On the other hand, if the Ansatz \BWV is used, the optimal parameters obtained via the QCFL match perfectly with the parameters obtained via the commutator for both, OBC and PBC (see Fig. \ref{fig:BW_vs_BWV_tfim}(c),(d)).
-The ratios obtained via the QCFL and the commutator as a cost function exhibit a maximum deviation of $\num{1.26e-9}$ for OBC and PBC.
-In addition to the perfect match, after filtering out the outliers, the standard deviation of each parameter obtained via the QCFL is in the vicinity of $\num{e-14}$, indicating that there is one good solution, while the standard deviation of the ratios obtained via the commutator are not larger than $\num{6e-9}$, which is why no error bars are depicted.
-The minimum of the cost function is $\copt \approx \num{2.90(257)e-31}$ and $\copt \approx \num{6.91(721)e-31}$ for OBC and PBC, respectively, underlining the fact that the Ansatz \BWV works much better.
+On the other hand, if the ansatz \BWV is used, the optimal parameters obtained via the QCFL match perfectly with the parameters obtained via the commutator for both, OBC and PBC (see Fig. \ref{fig:BW_vs_BWV_tfim}(c),(d)).
+In addition to the perfect match, the standard deviation of each parameter obtained via the QCFL is in the vicinity of $\num{e-14}$, indicating that there is one good solution, while the standard deviation of the ratios obtained via the commutator are not larger than $\num{6e-9}$, which is why no error bars are depicted.
+The minimum of the cost function is numerically zero for both OBC and PBC, underlining the fact that the ansatz \BWV works much better.
 This means that the BW theorem does not deliver an accurate description for the EH for the TFIM on a finite size chain.
 Additionally, the only corrections to the BW theorem are that there is not just one parameter per lattice, but two.
 Further corrections such as long-range interactions or higher-body interactions are not needed, since the cost function is already numerically zero at its minimum.